FREQUENTLY ASKED QUESTIONS

-WHAT IS THE DIFFERENCE BETWEEN "COMMENCEMENT" AND GRADUATION?"
+WHAT IS THE DIFFERENCE BETWEEN GRADUATION AND COMMENCEMENT?

 HOW LONG IS EACH COMMENCEMENT CEREMONY?

-Each Commencement ceremony will last about 1 hour and 30 minutes to 1 hour and 45 minutes depending on the size of the college.
-Graduating candidates participating in Commencement are required to stay for the entire duration of the ceremony.
+Each Commencement ceremony will last about 1 hour and 30 minutes or less depending on the size of the college.
+Graduating candidates and their guests are expected to remain for the duration of the ceremony.

-Candidates who graduated in fall 2017 or winter 2018 OR have approved graduation applications, and are on track to completing all their degree requirements by the end of spring 2018 or summer 2018, will be able to confirm their participation and reserve guest tickets at Grad Fair on March 20 and 21 at the Golden Eagle Ballroom from 10 a.m. - 7 p.m. (student I.D. required).
-After Grad Fair, starting April 2, 2018, at 8 a.m.
-(PST) through May 4, 2018, at 5 p.m.
-(PST), graduating candidates can reserve their guest tickets online.
-After 5 p.m. on May 4, Commencement participation and guest tickets will no longer be guaranteed.
+Candidates who graduated in fall 2018 or winter 2019 OR have approved graduation applications, and are on track to complete all their degree requirements by the end of spring 2019 or summer 2019, will be able to confirm their participation and reserve guest tickets at Grad Fair on April 10 and 11, 2019 at the Golden Eagle Ballroom from 10 a.m. - 7 p.m. (student I.D. required).
+After Grad Fair, starting April 22, 2019 at 8 a.m.
+(PST) through May 3, 2019 at 5 p.m.
+(PST) graduating candidates can reserve their guest tickets online.
+After 5 p.m. on May 3, participation and guest tickets will no longer be guaranteed.

 HOW MANY TICKETS CAN GRADUATING CANDIDATES RESERVE?